chunglabmit/scout/docs/_sources/test_data.rst.txt

 note of the resulting :code:`scout-data/test` and :code:`scout-data/results` folders.

-Open a terminal and move into the :code:`scout-data/test` directory:
+Open a terminal (or Powershell on Windows) and move into the :code:`scout-data/test` directory:

 .. code-block:: bash

-    cd scout-data/test
+    cd path/to/scout-data/test  # Replace with actual path

-This folder will be mounted into the SCOUT Docker container using the :code:`-v
-$(pwd):/scout/data` argument to :code:`docker run` throughout the following walkthrough.
+This folder will be mounted into the SCOUT Docker container using the :code:`-v ...:/scout/data` argument to :code:`docker run` throughout the following walkthrough.

 Preprocessing